Herndon Stadium

 Alonzo Herndon Stadium, named for Alonzo Herndon, is an abandoned 15,011-seat stadium on the campus of Morris Brown College in Atlanta, Georgia, United States.
 It is the only two-sided stadium in the Atlanta University Center.
 It is one block over from the locally known Herndon Home, and sits above the MARTA East-West rail line.

 The stadium opened in 1948.
 It is the largest stadium at an institution in the Atlanta University Center, and the only with stands on both sides.

 In addition to sports, the stadium hosted concerts.
-Ray Charles recorded a live album at the stadium.
+On May 28, 1959, Ray Charles recorded a live album at the stadium and later released it as Ray Charles in Person the following year.

 During the 1996 Summer Olympics, Herndon Stadium hosted field hockey.
 It was expanded and renovated ahead of the games.
-It was also used as the stand-in for the demolished Fairfield Stadium in Huntington, West Virginia during filming of the 2006 movie We Are Marshall.

 The stadium was the home to the former Georgia Mustangs and the former Atlanta Beat women's soccer club of the WUSA league, the latter of whom played there from 2001 until 2003.

-Due to the college's financial hardships, the stadium was abandoned and is in a state of disrepair, gutted by vandals and covered in graffiti and trash.
-The stadium was sold by Morris Brown College, and was abandoned in 2014.
-Its sale created controversy due to a land-use agreement with other members of the Atlanta University Center and historic property deeds.
-The stadium is now own by Clark Atlanta University.
+Due to the college's financial hardships, the stadium was sold to the City of Atlanta in 2014.
+Due to a land-use agreement with other members of the Atlanta University Center and historic property deeds, ownership of the stadium was given to Clark Atlanta University by court order.
 The school is planning to restore the stadium.